 Shiawase-no-mura is a welfare complex for disabled and elderly people, but it’s open to the public for various outdoor activities.
 Combine viewing the fall colors with a picnic, a barbecue, or even an overnight stay at the campsite.
 There’s also a horse-riding park and hot springs.
 The central feature, though, is a Japanese garden with a pond and teahouse.
 Stroll through the grounds to see the cherry trees’ autumnal shades, zelkova, tulip, sweetgum trees, maple trees, and oak trees.

 Futatabi Park is a small protected area of wild space around Shiogahara Pond.
 Visitors flock to the park in fall to see the vibrant tones of the maple, jolcham oak, and wax trees.

 651-1102 Hyogo-ken, Kobe-shi, Kita-Ku, Yamadacho Shimotanigami, Nakaichiriyama, 4-1 (map link)

 Located just outside of the city, Zenshoji Temple is famous for the old maple trees scattered across the nearby mountain.
 In fact, the temple is often called Momiji Temple, which means “autumn leaves temple.”
 The temple draws flocks of people every autumn.

 2 Chome-5-1 Zenshojicho, Suma Ward, Kobe, Hyogo Prefecture 654-0001 (map link)

 Sumadera was founded in the year 886 as a temple of Shingon-shu, a Buddhist sect founded by Kobo Daishi.
-The grounds are famous for cherry blossoms and fall colors, but also for pieces of mechanical art, each imbued with its own meaning and significance, are installed against the beauty of the grounds.
+The grounds are famous for both cherry blossoms and fall colors.
+The temple is also worth visiting for the pieces of mechanical art installed across the grounds, each of which has a unique significance.